tanaylab/repguide/README.md

 devtools::install_bitbucket('tanaylab/repguide', ref='default')
 ```

-NOTE: Repguide currently requires Unix environment.
-In particular it
+**Note**: **Repguide** currently requires Unix environment.
+In
-uses the Tanay group tgstat library that utilizes shared memory and
+particular it uses the Tanay group tgstat library that utilizes shared
-distributed computing (as well as some specific optional CPU features).
+memory and distributed computing (as well as some specific optional CPU
+features).